JaxonBauer/CSCI2540-Abstract.Object.Oriented.Data.Structures/Account.Project/README.md

 ***ACCOUNT PROJECT***

+This was an individual project.

 This project implements the use of parent class / subclass relationships, as well as overriding methods.
 It does not take user input.
-Instead, we make multiple test objects to verify that all methods of each class are working properly and storing necessary values.
+Instead, I make multiple test objects to verify that all methods of each class are working properly and storing necessary values.

 ***Account Class***